 back to strimmer awareness

-Our Environment Department, National Trust for Jersey and the Societe Jersiaise produced a booklet on best practice for Hedgerow and Grass Verge management which contains guidelines which can be summarised as follows:
+Our Environment Department, National Trust for Jersey and the Societe Jersiaise produced a booklet on best practice for Hedgerow and Grass Verge management (CURRENTLY UNDER REVISION) see Branchage Guidelines and Branchage do's and Don'ts which contains guidelines which can be summarised as follows:

 Carry out major pruning and hedge or branch cutting only between January to March to allow birds and animals to nest, keep nuts and berries in place and let plants set seed.
 They advise that only part of the inner hedgerow be cut each year in rotation so that each section is cut only every 2-3 years.
 So that any summer trimming of trees or hedges overhanging roads would be of leafy growth only to comply with the Branchage Law.

-Cut vegetation to a minimum of 10cm (4") (which is of no benefit to hedgehogs they would still get slashed - which is why we asked for a height of 30cm) to leave roots in tact and allow vegetation to recover thus preventing soil erosion.
+Cut vegetation to a minimum of 10cm (4") (which is of no benefit to hedgehogs they would still get slashed) to leave roots in tact and allow vegetation to recover thus preventing soil erosion.
 Leave tussocks of grass for insects.

 They recommend the use of hand tools or a strimmer rather than a tractor and flail.
 (However, we have seen that strimmers used without the area being checked beforehand, still causes injuries to hedgehogs).
 Which is why we ask everyone to check with a gloved hand, a boot, a stick or a rake before they start work.